-17 July 2012 was selected as the basis for the investigations presented in this work as this day was free of large-scale synoptic effects, which are not included in the model,

-- and showed a characteristic evolution from clear sky with few boundary-layer clouds to locally generated Cumulonimbus activity.
+The 17 July 2012 was selected as the basis for the investigations presented in this work as this day was free of large-scale synoptic effects, which are not included in the model, and showed a characteristic evolution from clear sky with few boundary-layer clouds to locally generated "Cumulonimbus" activity.
 Gerken et al. (2013a) showed that the model realistically reproduced the observed weather and the evolution of the vertical profiles for temperature and moisture.
 Figure 2 displays the temperature and moisture profiles derived from the 00:00 UTC radiosounding of 17 July.
-The initial RH of the at- - 10 mospheric profile is reduced to a maximum of 90 %.
+The initial relative humidity (RH) of the atmospheric profile is reduced to a maximum of 90%.
 This is reasonable as there was no closed cloud cover at the time of the sounding so that cloud passages of a radiosonde would lead to an overestimation of relative humidities at the respective level.
-As the focus of this work is the investigation of the impacts of varying soil moisture, the initial geostrophic wind is set to 3 m s^{-1} throughout the model domain, which exhib- - 15 ited the most realistic convection in Gerken et al. (2014).
+As the focus of this work is the investigation of the impacts of varying soil moisture, the initial geostrophic wind is set to 3 m s^{-1} throughout the model domain, which exhibited the most realistic convection in Gerken et al. (2014).
 This also avoids wind shear to which 2-D simulations are very sensitive (i.e. Kirshbaum and Durran, 2004).
-The model was initialised with 6.8 and 2.6 °C as layer mean temperatures $\overline{T_1}$ and $\overline{T_2}$, which corresponds to an initial surface temperature (T_0) of 4.5 °C. For the complete description of the Hybrid surface model initialisation the reader is referred to Gerken et al. (2012).
-Soil - 20 moisture in the surface model is initialised as a fraction of field capacity (FC), which is the amount of water a soil can hold against gravity.
-In order to investigate the influence of soil moisture on convective development, we set the initial soil moisture of the simulations to 2.0, 1.5, 1.0, 0.75, 0.5 and $0.4 \times$ FC.
-These cases are subsequently referred to by their initial soil moisture (e.g. "1.0 × FC"). - 25 While the 2.0 × FC case corresponds to a realistic surface initialisation for 17 July, we leave soil temperatures and thus soil heat contents unmodified and reduce soil moisture gradually to the permanent wilting point (PWP = $0.4 \times FC$).
+The model was initialised with 6.8 and 2.6 °C as first and second layer mean temperatures $\overline{T_1}$ and $\overline{T_2}$, which corresponds to an initial surface temperature (T_0) of 4.5 °C. For the complete description of the Hybrid surface model initialisation the reader is referred to Gerken et al. (2012).
+Soil moisture in the surface model is initialised as a fraction of field capacity (FC), which is the amount of water a soil can hold against gravity.
+In order to investigate the influence of soil moisture on convective development, we set the initial soil moisture of the simulations to 2.0, 1.5, 1.0, 0.75, 0.5 and $0.4 \times FC$.
+These cases are subsequently referred to by their initial soil moisture (e.g. " $1.0 \times FC$ ").

+While the $2.0 \times FC$ case corresponds to a realistic surface initialisation for 17 July, we leave soil temperatures and thus soil heat contents unmodified and reduce soil moisture gradually to the permanent wilting point (PWP = $0.4 \times FC$).
 The lake surface temperature is initialised with 10° C, which is reported by Haginoya et al. (2009) as Nam Co Lake's mean surface temperature in July and August for 2006-2008.